 Corn:

 - Fresh: Will need to be cooked.
 One ear yields about 3/4 cup.
 On a good sale, an ear is 20 to 25 cents.
-Don’t fall for the false narrative frozen vegetables are cheaper than fresh.
+Don’t fall for the false narrative that frozen vegetables are cheaper than fresh.

 - Canned: 15 ounces is about 1 1/2 cups.
 On sale for $1.00, it’s $1.06 a pound, although lower sale prices can be found.
 Avoid smaller cans.